Skip to main content

 suspect_score

-Shows the Suspect Score value of the event if the workspace has Smart Signals enabled.
+Shows the Suspect Score value of the event when the workspace has Smart Signals enabled.
+The field is undefined otherwise.